MrLawrenceAwe/report-generator-api/README.md

 ## Project layout

 - `backend/` — FastAPI APIs plus report generation domain logic, prompts, and persistence helpers (see `backend/api` for the HTTP layer).
-- `clients/cli/` — helper CLI tooling for hitting the API and saving generated artifacts.
+- `clients/cli/` — helper CLI tooling for driving the local report generator and saving generated artifacts.
 - `clients/frontend/` — placeholder for the future browser-based surface (see `clients/frontend/README.md`).

 ---